smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ## Business Model
 ### Direct to Consumer
-- The consumer can directly order from our platform, which would contain a larger array of products and would also serve as the base for any future innovations under the same umbrella
+- The consumer can directly order from the app, which would allow them order from a wide array of opens based on there nutrient requirements and dietary preferences

+-
-### Aggregator Platforms
+%% ### Aggregator Platforms
 - Will also be listed on aggregator platforms to increase the visibility of the product to a wider segment of users
-- The products listed will be price adjusted and only limited products would be available on aggregators.
+- The products listed will be price adjusted and only limited products would be available on aggregators. %%

 ### Strategic Roadmap
-1. Have diverse SKUs with weekly rotating menus
-2. Introduce the subscription model for this service
-3. Add the option to have the meals cooked for you
+1. Expand services to various hotspots of the city which would in-turn help us reach more users in various parts of the city

 ---
 ## Product Details